 Negotiations & Advocacy

-If you already have a buyer but are stuck in a deal, on price, structure, terms, earn outs, attitudes, working capital, inventory, next steps, finance, the purchase agreement or the lawyers are just battling it out – because that’s what they like to do, you might need a negotiator or an advocate.
-Someone who has seen creative ways gets past objections and get stuck deals moving again.
+Suppose you already have a deal underway but are stuck on price, deal structure, terms, earn-outs, working capital, inventory, next steps, finance, or even at the purchase agreement stage.
+In that case, you might need a Business Negotiator or an Advocate.
+Someone who has seen creative ways to past objections and gets stuck deals moving again.

-Often when two parties can’t seem to come to terms on a business transaction and all hope seems lost, they could benefit from the impartial support of a Mediator or a dedicated Advocate to support the line.
+Often when two parties can’t seem to come to terms on a business transaction and all hope seems lost, they could benefit from the impartial support of a Mediator or a dedicated Advocate, as one side feels overwhelmed or under-represented.

-A third party M&A professional, who is sometimes impartial and sometimes laser-focused can help facilitate an agreement, between the two parties and who can offer alternative solutions, they may not have seen yet.
+A third-party professional, who can remain impartial, can help facilitate an agreement, between the two parties and who can offer alternative solutions, they may not have seen yet.
+And who you call can often determine the outcome of the negotiation.

 At what point do I need an Advocate in my corner?